colin-berg/python_projects/README.md

 >> * Findings: I initially started to read the input data into a nested list, and begin creating one main function/method inside of the a trip class that would calculate all of the required output data.
 This proved to be limiting and my class structure was really poor at first.
 I then talked with one of my friends who is a senior developer and he gave me some tips and suggested that I make my code more modular and break down some of the trip calcuations into their own methods inside of the trips class.
 I then went back and created a driver class as well to modulate more of my code.
 By building out the class structure and creating more methods, I was able to abstract away the unneccessary data/calculations that were originally inside of my main trip function and encapsulate the data and their respective functions into a more logical approach.

-_Week 6: Worked on Advanced Python Learning Modules
+_Week 6-8: Worked on Advanced Python Learning Modules
 >> * Linear Data Structures
-	* Linked Lists, Doubley Linked Lists, Searching Arrays, Queues, Stacks
+>> 	*Linked Lists, Doubley Linked Lists, Searching Arrays, Queues, Stacks
-	* Linked Lists were extremely cumbersom to set up and the application of them seems relatively niche (i.e. GPS functionality)
+>>  	* Linked Lists were extremely cumbersom to set up and the application of them seems relatively niche (i.e. GPS functionality)
-	* Queues and Stacks were easy to grasp in concept (video game queues when servers are overloaded).
+>>  	* Queues and Stacks were easy to grasp in concept (video game queues when servers are overloaded).
 They were a bit tricky to set-up, but it became easier with more practice.
 I understand the application of stacks for say a stack of weights at a gym, but struggle to grasp the variety of application in a software environment.
 My guess is certain algorithms make use of a stack data structure for the last in, first out approach.
 >> * Hash Maps
- 	*
+>> * Went over algorithmic concepts such as recursion and asymptotic notation (Big O Runtime)
+>> * Non-Linear Data Structures: Trees, Binary Search Trees, Heaps